 An Alternate Painting for a Japanese Release

-Chilling, because if you’re aware of all the monsters that make an appearance in the book, you know which one this is.
+Chilling, because if you’re aware of all the monsters that make an appearance in the book, you know which one this might be.

-It also happens to be my own worst fear and exactly what Pennywise would use against me, the shark from Jaws.
+It also happens to be my own worst fear and exactly what Pennywise would use against me, the shark from JAWS.
 Other monsters that appear are: Dracula, Frankenstein’s Monster, The Wolf Man, and the The Mummy.
 The list is much, much longer, but I can’t find a comprehensive list anywhere.
 So, there’s only one way to find out I guess!
+UPDATE — Having finally finished the book, I’ve now cataloged all those monsters here.
 Back to being grumpy, searching on eBay.

 The TV Movie